yuemingpang/yuemingpang/README.md

 - 👋 Hi, I’m @yuemingpang
 - 👀 I want to become a software engineer.
-- 🌱 I am currently a master student majoring in computer science at the university of Illinois Urbana-Champaign.
+- 🌱 I am currently a master student majoring in computer science at the University of Illinois Urbana-Champaign.
 - 💞 Software engineering
 - 📫 Please email me: pymdebaby@gmail.com or ypang10@illinois.edu